jonfernq/Learning/CloudComputing/AWS/AWS3Tier/AWSThreeTierAnalytics.md

 The decision was made to go cloud native with a complete end-to-end AWS solution instead of merely lifting and shifting.

+Going cloud native for the three-tier web app combined with data analytics using EMR and QuickSight offers several advantages compared to simply lifting and shifting the on-premises workloads to the cloud.
+Here are the advantages of embracing cloud-native technologies and practices:

+1. **Scalability and Elasticity**: Cloud-native architectures leverage the scalability and elasticity of cloud services.
+By adopting a cloud-native approach, you can easily scale your application resources up or down based on demand.
+For example, with AWS Auto Scaling, the web application frontend can automatically add or remove instances to handle traffic fluctuations.
+Additionally, EMR allows you to dynamically scale your data analytics cluster to process large datasets efficiently.

+2. **Improved Resilience and Fault Tolerance**: Cloud-native architectures promote high availability and fault tolerance by utilizing managed services that are designed to be resilient.
+AWS services like Amazon RDS and Amazon S3 automatically handle replication and backups to ensure data durability.
+Moreover, leveraging multi-Availability Zone (AZ) deployments and managed services like Amazon Route 53 and Amazon ELB enhances the performance of the application.

+3. **Cost Optimization**: Cloud-native architectures enable cost optimization by leveraging pay-as-you-go pricing models.
+With services like Amazon EC2 Auto Scaling and Elastic Beanstalk, you can scale resources based on demand, reducing unnecessary costs during periods of low traffic.
+Additionally, using managed services like Amazon RDS and Amazon EMR helps eliminate the need for upfront hardware investments and reduces maintenance costs.

+4. **Enhanced Security**: Cloud providers like AWS offer security features and compliance certifications.
+By adopting cloud-native technologies, you can take advantage of built-in security measures like VPCs, security groups, and AWS Identity and Access Management (IAM).
+AWS services also undergo regular security audits and provide tools for monitoring and logging, allowing you to enhance the overall security posture of your application.

+5. **Flexibility and Agility** (Devops): Cloud-native architectures enable faster development and deployment cycles.
+Infrastructure can be provisioned and configured programmatically using Infrastructure as Code (IaC) tools like AWS CloudFormation or AWS CDK.
+This allows for easier testing, iteration, and deployment of changes.
+Additionally, services like Elastic Beanstalk simplify the deployment process, reducing the time and effort required to bring updates and new features to production.

+6. **Service Integration and Innovation**: Cloud-native architectures allow you to leverage a wide range of managed services and APIs provided by cloud providers.
+In the given architecture, services like Amazon EMR and QuickSight integrate seamlessly with other AWS offerings, providing powerful data analytics and visualization capabilities.
+These services allow you to take advantage of cutting-edge technologies and innovation without the need for extensive infrastructure management.

+In summary, adopting a cloud-native approach offers numerous advantages over a lift-and-shift strategy.
+It provides scalability, resilience, cost optimization, security, flexibility, and integration with innovative services.
+By leveraging AWS managed services and embracing cloud-native technologies, you can build a highly scalable, resilient, and cost-effective solution.